2026 season guest artists

 Penelope Walker is an actress whose career has spanned over 20 years.
 She has appeared on Chicago Fire, Chicago Med, and Chicago Justice as multiple characters.
 Her other TV/film acting credits include Severed Ties, Olympia, South Side, Work in Progress, and The Bear.
 Her theatre resume includes Crowns, The Story, Love-Lies-Bleeding, and many more.

-She will narrate Carnival of the Animals with the Third Coast Symphony on June 14, 2026 at First Congregational Baptist Church. | more info
+She will narrate The Carnival of the Animals with the Third Coast Symphony on June 14, 2026 at First Congregational Baptist Church. | more info

 Jeremy Vigil, piano